11Hayden/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly - to list files in a digit format 6-firstdirectory - to create a directory in /tmp/ 7-movethatfile - to move betty in tmp to my_first_directory in tmp 8-first delete - to delete betty in tmp/my_first_directory
+5-listfilesdigitonly - to list files in a digit format 6-firstdirectory - to create a directory in /tmp/ 7-movethatfile - to move betty in tmp to my_first_directory in tmp 8-firstdelete - to delete betty in tmp/my_first_directory 9-firstdirdeletion - to delete my first directory in tmp